Yomguithereal/mtgnode/README.md

 the site if too many requests were to be executed.

-The application is not yet secured in any way so you should use it on a LAN.
+The application is not yet secured in any way so you should use it on a LAN only.

 Commands
 -------------